 |VOO||e.g. VOO, Orange|

 Once you have checked the network cable provider available at your address you may choose the internet provider from the same company.
-Alternatively, you may choose from the table above another provider making use of the same cable (with a better price deal but probably less service).
-An example for different offers using the same telephone cable are Proximus and Scarlet.
-Proximus itself offers unlimited download for 49.99 Euro per month (100 Mbps) and Scarlett for 39.99 Euro per month (50 Mbps).
+Alternatively, from the table above you may choose another provider that makes use of the same cable (with a better price deal but probably less service).

-The Belgian Institute for Postal Services and Telecommunications offers an extremely helpful selection tool to see which available internet offer fits best your user preferences, location and current installation.
-They distinuish between little (facebook/google/email: ~20Mbit/s), regular (streaming/netflix/youtube: ~60Mbit/s) and heavy (gamer: ~100-500Mbit/s) usage.
+The Belgian Institute for Postal Services and Telecommunications offers an extremely helpful selection tool to see which available internet offer is the best match for your user preferences, location and current installation.
+They distinguish between little (Facebook/Google/email: ~20Mbit/s), regular (streaming/Netflix/YouTube: ~60Mbit/s) and heavy (gamer: ~100-500Mbit/s) usage.
 This website is available in English.
-Having done the comparison for myself (Internet only, download volume = 150 GB per month, download speed = 50 Mbps) a promotion from Telenet for 28.31 Euro per month including the cost for a modem was the best price deal.

-5. Make a package deal with landline, television and mobile
+5. Go for a package deal with landline, television and mobile

 Especially the television network cable providers (Telesat, TeleVlaanderen) but also the big telephone network cable providers (Proximus, Telenet, VOO) offer package deals including internet, landline, mobile and television.
-E.g. the high end package from Proximus “Tuttimus” includes unlimited internet, landline, TV and mobile internet/telephone for 93.98 Euro per month.
 It is always worth the extra effort to check for temporary offers with the provider directly.

 6. Bring the following documents to sign the contract

-You can make contracts online, via phone or personally in the provider stores in Ghent.
+You can complete contracts online, via phone or personally in the provider stores in Ghent.
 Typically required information to sign the contract are a:

 - valid passport

-- the rental contract for the place where service will be installed
+- the rental contract for the place where the service will be installed

 - work contract (University contract/certificate as a student)

-Domiciliering, Belgian ID’s and Belgian bank account make the process easier but are not required.
-Plan for 1 month installation time until everything is set-up.
+Domiciliëring, Belgian ID’s and a Belgian bank account make the process easier but are not required.
+Plan for 1 month installation time before everything is set up.